mbsa-tud/tsad_platform/README.md

 To **run a detection**, proceed as follows:

-1. Select a file from the `Select faulty Data` dropdown menu (2).
+1. Select a file from the `Select faulty Data` dropdown menu (3).
-2. Select a threshold from the `Threshold` dropdown menu (2).
-If you select the **dynamic** threshold, you can additionally configure its parameters (2).
+2. Select a threshold from the `Threshold` dropdown menu (3).
+If you select the **dynamic** threshold, you can additionally configure its parameters (3).
-3. Select models from the **list of trained models** and click `Selected Models` or click `All Models` (3) to start the detection process.
+3. Select models from the **list of trained models** and click `Selected Models` or click `All Models` (2) to start the detection process.
 4. Once the detection is finished, the following results are are displayed in the windows below:
     * **Plots** (4) of the anomaly scores and detected anoamlies for the last model the detection was run for.
     * A **Table** (5) storing all scores for all models and the computational time of deep-learning models (time to make predictions for one subsequence)
     * A **Computation time** plot (6) showing the computational time of the models on the x-axis and the obtained scores on the y-axis.
     Using the `Metric Selection` button, one can choose what metrics should be displayed within the plot.

 You can select another threshold or reconfigure the dynamic threshold.
 This will update the scores for the currently shown model in the **Plots** section (4).
-To run it again for all models, click the `All Models` button (3) again.
+To run it again for all models, click the `All Models` button (2) again.

+**NOTE** If you want to observe the detection of another model, just click on it in the list of trained models (1).
+If you already ran the detection for that model, the scores and plots will be displayed directly.
+Otherwise run the detection for the selected model (2) again.

 ---